Restoring Vision in Hazy Weather with Hierarchical Contrastive Learning: Proposed Method

 \subsection{Hierarchical Dehazing Network}

-\textbf{Hierarchical Feature Extractor.} Feature representation plays an essential role in the computer vision community \cite{bengio2013representation,dalal2005histograms,wang2016csps,saini2012adaptive}, and the representation directly affects the performance of a deep learning method.
+\textbf{Hierarchical Feature Extractor.} Feature representation plays an essential role in the computer vision community, and the representation directly affects the performance of a deep learning method~\cite{bengio2013representation}.
 As discussed in \cite{bengio2013representation}, a good feature representation should have the following characteristics.
 One is that it can capture multiple configurations from the input.
 Another is that it should organize the explanatory factors of the input data as a hierarchy, where more abstract concepts are at a higher level.
 To this end, we propose a hierarchical feature extractor (HFE) in the network to effectively extract features from a hazy input image.

-As shown in Fig. \ref{fig:overall}, HFE is designed under three parallel branches to produce hierarchical features with different resolutions and depths.
-Each branch in HFE is composed of a $3\times 3$ convolution $Conv$ and a deformable convolution $DCN$ \cite{dai2017deformable}.
+HFE module is designed to extract multi-scale and hierarchical features from input images, which are then used for subsequent feature fusion and dehazing.
+In HFE, we improve the feature extraction capability of the network via deformable convolution to expand the receptive field with an adaptive shape.
+Specifically, as shown in Fig. \ref{fig:overall}, HFE is designed under three parallel branches to produce hierarchical features with different resolutions and depths.
+Each branch in HFE is composed of a $3\times 3$ convolution $\operatorname{Conv}$ and a deformable convolution $\operatorname{DCN}$ \cite{dai2017deformable}.
 The convolution is used to transform the resolution and depth of the input feature, and the deformable convolution is employed to extract abundant features.
-We experimentally demonstrate that $DCN$ increases the dehazing performance of the model.
+We experimentally demonstrate that $\operatorname{DCN}$ increases the dehazing performance of the model.
 In particular, for a hazy input image $N$, the output feature resolution of the upper branch is the same as $N$, and for the other two branches, the resolutions of features are decreased by factors of $\frac{1}{2}$ and $\frac{1}{4}$ respectively.
 In addition, the depths of hierarchical features $\mathbf{F_{1}},\mathbf{F_{2}},\mathbf{F_{3}}$ outputted from the three branches are $32$, $64$, and $128$, respectively.

 \textbf{Hierarchical Interaction Module.} As discussed in previous work, conventional networks are susceptible to bottleneck effects \cite{liu2019griddehazenet} because the progressive down-sampling operations in the feature extractor stage cause the feature information loss problem.
 Therefore, we propose a plug-and-play hierarchical interaction module (HIM), as shown in Fig. \ref{fig:overall}, to let information flow exchange effectively across different branches in the network.
 HIM is located between the hierarchical feature extractor and the multi-output image reconstruction module, which contains three identical sub-modules.
 More specifically, each sub-module consists of a hierarchical fusion block (HFB) and three feature enhancement blocks (FEB).
 The features $\{\mathbf{F_{1}},\mathbf{F_{2}},\mathbf{F_{3}}\}$ from HFE are firstly enhanced by HFB and are then refined by FEB.
 For simplicity, we introduce one sub-module in the following.